AVoss84/invoice-agent-app/README.md

 # Invoice Agent App

 This application simplifies the reimbursement process for business trip invoices.
 It automates the workflow from scanned PDF invoices to a ready-to-submit Excel file required for reimbursement.
+It uses a Multi Agent system built in LangGraph and use Docling for Layout and Table Extraction.
+For all generative tasks *Google's Gemini 2.5 Flash* is used.

 ## What does it do?